rbpduffy1/data-resources/text-analysis/Python/README.md

 # Text Analysis (Python)

-In order to access this workshop's content, you will need to do the following:
+## Setup instructions

+### Data source

 1. Download [the data](https://github.com/DecodedCo/data-resources/raw/master/datasets/apple-tweets.zip) as a zip file
 2. Unzip the file to your desired location

+### Libraries

-3. Run the following command in Anaconda prompt: `conda install -c conda-forge nltk wordcloud`
+1. Run the following command in Anaconda prompt: `conda install -c conda-forge nltk wordcloud`
-4. Start a new notebook from the same directory as your data
+2. Start a new notebook in the same directory as your (unzipped) data file
-5. Run the following code in your notebook:
+3. Run the following code in your notebook:

 ```python
 import pandas as pd  # Manage datasets